Resident Resources

 Visible temporary structures, hot tubs, and AC units need ACC approval.

-Note, street-level inspection is conducted annually (usually in June) by the HOA.
-Since it is incumbent on everyone to maintain their property to keep our high home values, the HOA will point out areas that need attention - either “advisory” or “mandatory”.
-Examples might be overflowing gutters, significant moss build-up on siding or walkways or fences in need of repair.
+Street-level inspection is conducted annually (usually in June) by the HOA.
+Since it is incumbent on everyone to maintain their property to keep our high home values, the HOA will identify areas that need attention.

 Speed Limit